AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 <img className="screenshot-full" src={SecondExample} alt="Second example" />

 ## Adding content to the button
 Finally, you now just need to add some content to the button that indicates whether you need to show or hide the SplitView's pane.
-In this guide I will be using the following characters:
+In this guide we will be using the following characters:
-- '<' to indicate the pane will be shown.
+- '<' to indicate the pane will be shown on click.
-- '>' to indicate the pane will be hidden.
+- '>' to indicate the pane will be hidden on click.

 ### Implement a converter
 To do this step we will need the char to change as the Pane goes from shown to hidden and viceversa.
 To do so we need to create a converter function that will return the necessary char to the button when clicked.<br>